The Benefits Of Sales & Operations Planning (S&OP)

 Case Study Company

-An S&OP process is challenging to implement and more challenging to maintain.
-The high level of effort and diligence within an organization to maintain a strong S&OP process is only possible when it produces clear consistent benefits.
+An S&OP process is challenging to implement and even more challenging to maintain.
+The high level of effort and diligence within an organization to maintain a strong S&OP process is only possible when it produces clear, consistent benefits.

 What is Sales & Operations Planning?